mmmmmm44/VTuber-Python-Unity/README.md

 4. Adjust the camera's position, background and field of view.

 5. Drag the UnityChanControl.cs script onto the prefab.
 Adjust the variables in the inspector.
+Disable other attached scripts except AutoBlink and UnityChanControl.
 You may disable the AutoBlink script attached to control the blinking by yourself.

 6. Run the scene first